raccontrash/raccontrash/README.md

-- hi! i'm raccontrash, u can call me only bruno.
+- hi! i'm raccontrash, u can call me bruno.
 - initially i'm learning html, css and a little bit of java. i have big interest in front-end programming.
 - :P